Create career paths and solve your retention problems.

 3. Track a Roadmap For Each Skills Track

-Define the roadmap(s) for each department, team, or business function.
+When you’ve defined your job positions, now it’s time to look at the bigger picture.
+Create the roadmap(s) or professional paths for each department, team, or business function.
 How does an entry-level employee advance through roles?
 What horizontal moves are necessary?

 Keep in mind that there won’t be one path that connects each role to an advanced role.
 If you don’t have highly specialized job roles, you will potentially have many more career paths.
-This can be a great strength.
+This can be a great strength and help each employee find the right career.

 4. Identify Training Needs